ActivitySim/activitysim/docs/core.rst

 * The amount of headroom required for shared data across processes, such as the skims/network LOS data
 * The desired runtimes

-A simple example helps illustrate configuration of the ``chunk_size``.
+An example helps illustrate configuration of the ``chunk_size``.
 If the example model has 1 million households and the current submodel is auto ownership, then there are 1 million choosers since every household participates in the auto ownership model.
 In single process mode, ActivitySim would create one chooser table with 1 million rows, assuming this table and the additional extra data such as the skims can fit within the available memory (RAM).
 If the 1 million row table cannot fit